launchdarkly/terraform-provider-launchdarkly/website/docs/r/feature_flag.html.markdown

 ## Argument Reference

 - `project_key` - (Required) The feature flag's project key.
+A change in this field will force the destruction of the existing resource and the creation of a new one.

 - `key` - (Required) The unique feature flag key that references the flag in your application code.
+A change in this field will force the destruction of the existing resource and the creation of a new one.

 - `name` - (Required) The human-readable name of the feature flag.